DirtyHarryLYL/HAKE/README.md

 The HICO-DET dataset can be found here: [HICO-DET](http://www-personal.umich.edu/~ywchao/hico/).

-### Models
+### Code and Models
-The corresponding models can be found [here](https://github.com/DirtyHarryLYL/HAKE-Action/tree/Instance-level-HAKE-Action).
+The corresponding code and models can be found [here](https://github.com/DirtyHarryLYL/HAKE-Action/tree/Instance-level-HAKE-Action).

 ## HAKE-Large (For Instance-level HOI Detection)